I have high hopes. Lets get high.

 All training took place at Draycott Aerodrome, just south of the M4 in Wiltshire.
 It’s an active, privately owned airfield with ample room and airspace for advanced Heli and Fixed-wing manoeuvres.
 The designated flying areas of both these sites are situated alongside a modern and spacious model flying centre.

-They provided Flight Training to the RF pilot.
-They have something to offer everybody, whether you are a complete novice starting from scratch, or an accomplished flyer who needs a refresher course.
+Aerial training services provided Flight Training to the RF pilot.
+They have something to offer everybody.
+From the complete novice starting from scratch to the accomplished flyer needing a refresher course.
 They could teach all age groups.
 Their oldest pupil to date being 82.
 Not just teach you how to fly: people learned all aspects of how to operate radio controlled aircraft in safety.

 Training was usually spread over a number of sessions.
 Because the training was individually tailored, you could book the amount of time for each session that suits you – an hour or two, a full day or even several days.
 If you wished to stay overnight they could take care of that as well, arranging accommodation at one of the excellent local bed & breakfast establishments.
 If you wished to share an instructor’s time with a group of friends or with other members of your family, taking it in turns to fly, they were very happy to oblige.